Keyfactor/iis-orchestrator/README.md

 #### STORE CONFIGURATION
 CONFIG ELEMENT	|DESCRIPTION
 ----------------|---------------
-Category	|Select the IISU from the dropdown.
-This is the name of the Certificate Store Type you previously created.
+Category | Select the IISU or the customized certificate store type name from above.
-Container	|This is a logical grouping of like stores.
-This configuration is optional and does not impact the functionality of the store.
+Container | Optional container to associate certificate store with.
-Client Machine	|The hostname of the server to be managed.
-The Change Credentials option must be clicked to provide a username and password.
-This account will be used to manage the remote server via PowerShell.
+Client Machine | Hostname of the IIS server containing the certificate store to be managed.
-Credentials |Local or domain admin account that has permissions to manage iis (Has to be admin) Store Path	|Select My or WebHosting from the dropdown.
+Store Path | Windows certificate store to manage.
+Choose "My" for the Personal Store or "WebHosting" for the Web Hosting Store.
-Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
+Orchestrator | This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
-SPN with Port?| Defaulted to False
-WinRm Protocol|Select either http or https
+SPN with Port | Typically False.
+Needed in some Kerberos configurations.
+WinRm Protocol | Protocol to use when establishing the WinRM session.
+(Listener on Client Machine must be configured for selected protocol.)
+WinRm Port | Port WinRM listener is configured for (HTTPS default is 5986) Server Username | Username to use when establishing the WinRM session to the Client Machine.
+Account needs to be an administrator or have been granted rights to manage IIS configuration and manipulate the local machine certificate store.
-WinRm Port |Port to run WinRm on Default for http is 5985 Server Username|Username to log into the IIS Server Server Password|Password for the username required to log into the IIS Server Use SSL|Determines whether SSL is used or not Inventory Schedule	|The interval that the system will use to report on what certificates are currently in the store.
+Server Password | Password to use when establishing the WinRM session to the Client Machine Use SSL | Ignored for this certificate store type.
+Transport encryption is determined by the WinRM Protocol Setting Inventory Schedule | The interval that the system will use to report on what certificates are currently in the store.

 ![](images/IISUAddCertStore.png)